New Riemannian preconditioned algorithms for tensor completion via polyadic decomposition: Convergence analysis

 for $\kappa>0$.
 The result of the theorem is obtained by combining~\eqref{eq:thm-ineq1},~\eqref{eq:thm-ineq2} and the {\L}ojasiewicz inequality~\eqref{eq:loj-ineq} and using~\cite[Theorem~2.3]{schneider2015convergence}. \end{proof}

-Note that although the convergence properties of the RGD algorithm (Algorithm~\ref{alg:generic-rgd}) with the RBB stepsize~\eqref{eq:stepsize_bb} are not given, one can easily apply the RBB stepsize to a backtracking line search procedure as an initial trial stepsize.
-Consequently, all the convergence results in this section can be proved for RGD with the RBB stepsize.
-Interested readers are referred to~\cite{iannazzo2018riemannian} for details.
+\revj{As far as we know, the global convergence of the RGD algorithm using RBB stepsizes without line search is not known.
+However, one can apply the RBB stepsize as an initial trial stepsize to the backtracking line search procedure; and consequently, all the convergence results in this section can be proved.} Interested readers are referred to~\cite{iannazzo2018riemannian} for details.